Looking for a great place to go to school for the next four years? Go where everyone else isn’t.

 The same is true of colleges.

-When you have a ton of students, all applying to the obvious candidates, the Harvards and Browns, the Stanfords and Cornells, it should not be a surprise that acceptance rates, out of the total applicant pool, crashed to record lows.
+When you have a ton of students, all applying to the obvious candidates, from in-state “free” universities, to the Harvards and Browns, the Stanfords and Cornells, it should not be a surprise that acceptance rates, out of the total applicant pool, crashed to record lows.

 There are couple of hundred colleges that are “hidden gems,” though.
-GREAT places to get an education, that are a little “off the Ave,” that are especially welcoming if you’re not from around those parts.
+GREAT places to get an education, that are a little “off the Ave.”
+They are especially welcoming, if you’re not from around those parts.

 WHAT MAKES A “GEM?”